-If you don’t want to read our in-depth guide on road bikes, you can go directly to the relevant product page via the link below:
+If you don’t want to read our in-depth Road Bike Buying Guide, you can go directly to the relevant product page via the link below:

 Different types of road bikes designed for the needs of very different riders – from super-stiff racing machines to comfortable long-distance tourers, from entry-level all-rounders to cutting-edge carbon fibre speed weapons.

 The type of road bike that is right for you will depend not only on the budget available but also on the type of riding you intend to do.

 Road bikes aimed at racing enthusiasts are designed with light weight and efficiency taking priority over comfort.

 For optimum power transfer, racing bikes feature super-stiff frames with long top tubes, short head tubes and steep head and seat angles for a ‘stretched out’ racing position, with the handlebars generally positioned below the level of the saddle.
 Bikes like this are often described as being ‘race’ bikes and are more suited to the experienced rider.